alexdelgado0792/DesignPattern_OCP/README.md

-# Open/Close Principle
+# Open-Closed Principle

-Object Should be open to extention but close to modifications.
+Once a class has been written, it should not allow anyone to make changes.
+No ones should be able to go back and ammend the class code in order to implement new functinality.